Evaluating the Effectiveness of Personalized Medicine with Software

-Recall that much of the recent literature has been focused on finding the \textit{optimal} rule, $d^* \triangleq \argmax_{d \in \mathcal{D}} \braces{V(d)}$.
-Although this is an admirable ideal, our goals here are more modest.
-We envision a rule $d$, and we wish to gauge its performance relative to the performance of another rule $d_0$, where the \qu{naught} denotes a business-as-usual allocation procedure.
-Thus, we define the population \textit{improvement} $\muIo$ as the value of $d$ minus the value of $d_0$,
+Recall that much of the recent literature has been focused on finding the \textit{optimal} rule, $d^* \triangleq \argmax_{d} \braces{V[d]}$.
+Although this is an admirable ideal (as in \citealt{Qian2011}), our goals here are more modest.
+We envision an imperfect rule $d$ far from $d^*$, and we wish to gauge its performance relative to the performance of another rule $d_0$, where the \qu{naught} denotes a business-as-usual allocation procedure, sometimes called \qu{standard of care}.
+Thus, we define the population value \textit{improvement} $\muIo$ as the value of $d$ minus the value of $d_0$,

-\bneqn \muIo \triangleq V[d]- V[d_0] = \expesubsup{\X,A}{d}{Y} - \expesubsup{\X,A}{d_0}{Y}. \eneqn
+\bneqn \muIo \triangleq V[d]- V[d_0] = \expesubsup{\X,A}{d}{Y} - \expesubsup{\X,A}{d_0}{Y} \eneqn

-Because higher response values are preferred, we seek large improvements that translate to better average performance (as measured by the response) when allocating treatments using $d$ over the competing procedure $d_0$.
-Appropriate estimates of $\muIo$ follow but first we specify inputs to our framework.
+which is sometimes called \emph{benefit} in the literature.
+Since our convention is that higher response values are better, we seek large, positive improvements that translate to better average performance (as measured by the response).
+Note that this is a natural measure when $Y$ is continuous.
+When $Y$ is incidence or survival, we redefine $\muIo$ (see Sections~\ref{subsec:I_scores_binary} and \ref{subsec:I_scores_survival}).

+The metric $\muIo$ is not standard in the literature but we strongly believe it to be the natural metric for personalization following \citet{Kallus2017}.
+There are many other such metrics beyond value and improvement.
+For example, \citet{Ma2019} uses three (1) the expected number of subjects misassigned to their optimal treatment, (2) exepected gain or loss in treatment utility and (3) the expected proportion where the model correctly predicted the response which is useful only in the binary response case which we address later. \\